 “Do you know an Airman Neale?”

-“Yes.
-Before we met again aboard the Ticonderoga, he and I spent a few months together with VRC-50’s detachment in Vietnam.”
+“Yes.”
+I explained that before we met again aboard the Ticonderoga, he and I spent a few months together with VRC-50’s detachment in Vietnam.

-Late that afternoon on the semi-deserted ship, I had resumed fuming at my desk.
-I don’t know why I was still packed and ready to go.
+Late that afternoon on the semi-deserted ship, I continued stewing at my desk.
+I was still packed and ready to go.
+For no reason.
 Nobody was coming to rescue me from this nightmare, even though I had nothing to do with the black goo.
-Most depressing was that I knew how capricious and potentially ponderous military justice could be.

-Grabbing my gear, I walked across the hangar deck to the master-at-arms office.
-A bored seaman behind the counter was reading a paperback while reclined to an impossible degree in a taped-up office chair.
+Hoisting my seabag onto my shoulder, I strode across the cavernous, near-empty hangar deck to the master-at-arms office.
+Behind the counter, a bored seaman was reading a paperback while reclined to an impossible degree in a taped-up office chair.

-The seaman looked up from his book as I approached.
-My dress white uniform made my rank easily visible.
-More important, he would immediately notice my service ribbons.
-These brightly-colored pieces of cloth tell other members of the armed services where you’ve been and hint at what you’ve experienced.
+He looked up as I approached.
+What little rank I had was easily visible to him in my dress white uniform.
+More to the point, he would immediately notice my service ribbons.
+These brightly-hued pieces of cloth tell other members of the armed services where you’ve been and hint at what you’ve experienced.
+Having “color” on my chest when I reported to the ship had earned me a little extra respect.

 Not wanting to give him time to think, I barked: ”You’re supposed to give me my I.D.”